dschnei1/ngs4ecoprod/README.md

 #### 2. Taxonomic composition of long-reads (optional)

 To get a "rough" estimate of the taxonomic composition of your metagenomes you can use `ngs4_np_tax` which is a combination of [Kraken2](https://github.com/DerrickWood/kraken2) and [Kaiju](https://github.com/bioinformatics-centre/kaiju) against NCBIs [nt](https://ftp.ncbi.nlm.nih.gov/blast/db/FASTA/nt.gz) and [nr](https://ftp.ncbi.nlm.nih.gov/blast/db/FASTA/nr.gz), respectively.
 These tools use large databases and also some more RAM (up to 670 Gb) per process, however, with -m this can be reduced.
-The script will produce a read count table which you can the analyse in R.
+The script will produce a read count table which you can then analyze in R.

 #### Assign taxonomy to your long-reads:
 ```